gustavoeffting/mern-auth/README.md

 # mern-auth

-CRUD using MERN stack with authentication using JWT and Redux toolkit.
+Simple MERN CRUD with authentication using JWT and Redux toolkit.